 - The Call for Nominations will be issued annually in November.

-- Complete nomination packages must be submitted electronically (PDF format) to the Centre for Teaching and Learning at email@example.com by
+- Complete nomination packages must be submitted electronically as one combined file (PDF format) to the Centre for Teaching and Learning at firstname.lastname@example.org by August 16, 2021.

 The Selection Committee will be chaired by the Provost, and will include a representative from the Centre for Teaching and Learning; three faculty representatives, including at least one Teaching Leadership Chair; one undergraduate student representative; and one graduate student.
 A maximum of two awards will be given annually.
 The selection committee reserves the right to withhold the award in any year where nominations do not meet criteria or eligibility standards.